tBaxter/tango-happenings/README.md

 django-happenings
 =================

-My calendar app.
-I make no promises it will work for you, but if you try it, let me know.
+A powerful Django calendar/events app.
+It works as part of Tango, or as a standalone app.

-Supports multi-day events, schedules, photos, updates, recaps and a bunch of other stuff that nobody but me will probably ever need or want.
+Supports multi-day events, schedules, photos, updates, recaps and a bunch of other stuff.

 Includes a copy of jquery.hcal for easy calendar creation.

-To-do:
-  Templates are a complete mess.